Dancing on Mars (prints), 2016

 Evolutionary biologists believe that physiological adaptation of human feet to upright running was a pivotal factor in the development of our uniquely human brain and behaviour.
 The word ‘footprint’ is commonly used to describe our impact on the natural environment.
 Fossil prints such as those at Ileret in Kenya or Lake Gampung in NSW evidence the deep time of human lineage, whilst comparatively fresh prints like those left on the moon by the crew of Apollo 11 in 1969 flag an historical moment of both wonder and hubris.
 NASA astrobiologists consider periodically dry, pink, hypersaline Lake Tyrrell to be an outstanding model for what life might exist on Mars because the lake’s subsurface minerals and microbes closely resemble early saline habitats on earth.
 Except for its invertebrates, much of the above-surface life that once thrived around Lake Tyrrell has been destroyed by clearing and colonization.
 And, like the rest of this planet, the relict life-systems of Lake Tyrrell face further decline from runaway climate change.
 Dancing on Lake Tyrrell is like dancing on Mars.

-Many of the original chemogram films used to produce Dancing on Mars have been mounted on glass to form part of the artwork Ekkyklêma.
+Many of the original chemogram films used to produce these prints have been mounted on glass to create the artwork Dancing on Mars (films).